Introduction

 I suggest having a glance over any pre-placed drones right at the start of the round.
 You may spot spawn peek attempt or avoid it (defenders will usually wait only a few seconds with spawn peek attempt).

-Once you reach objective building use drone to check entry point room and adjacent location for any roamer who tries to sneak up on you.
+Once you reach objective building use drone to check entry point room and adjacent location for any roamer who tries to sneak up on you. - Do not scout the entire map at once

 I’ve seen many players who spend a significant amount of time scouting the whole route before even entering the building.